Wenge wood is one of the more popular types of wood used for the creation of furniture, paneling, and veneer.

 However, unlike many similar hardwoods that have this dark coloration, sunlight will actually cause the Wenge wood to lighten.

-This is the reverse of what normally happens to hardwoods when exposed to UV rays.
+This is the reverse of what typically happens to hardwoods when exposed to UV rays.

 Texture & Grains: